presleyschumacher/streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

-You'll need to fix an error in the program to get it to run.
-Once it runs successfully, will it terminate on its own?
-How do you know?
+##### Once it runs, it does not terminate on its own.
 As long as the process is running, we cannot use this terminal for other commands.
+The terminal says, "To exit press CTRL+C"

 ## Version 1 - Open a New Terminal / Emit More Messages